 Sweetwater experiences significant seasonal variation in the perceived humidity.

-The muggier period of the year lasts for 4.8 months, from May 11 to October 4, during which time the comfort level is muggy, oppressive, or miserable at least 9% of the time.
-The muggiest day of the year is June 22, with muggy conditions 38% of the time.
+The muggier period of the year lasts for 4.8 months, from May 12 to October 5, during which time the comfort level is muggy, oppressive, or miserable at least 9% of the time.
+The month with the most muggy days in Sweetwater is June, with 10.1 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable